sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 Parameters
 ====

-Each validation has the following parameters:
+For a field in the `parsed_document` output, write a validation that tests the field's value using boolean, logic, numeric, array, string, and misc operations.
+A validation has the following parameters:

 | id                         | value               | notes                                                        |
 | -------------------------- | ------------------- | ------------------------------------------------------------ |